-The ensure that standards continue to rise we have a system of internal reviews and also remain part of 'Challenge Partners', an organisation of schools that work collaboratively to improve the performance of our students

-Our current focus is on ensuring that our 5 A-C(E&M) threshold rises.
+To ensure that standards continue to rise we have a system of internal reviews and also remain part of PiXL, an organisation of schools that work collaboratively to improve the performance of our students.
+Our current focus in on ensuring that our 5 A-C (E & M) threshold rises and the value added for our more able students at GCSE increases.
 Strategies are in place to make this happen over the next few years.
-We have just joined PiXL and are utilising some of the strategies to drive standards in core subjects.
+We are a member of PiXL and are utilising some of the strategies to drive standards in core subjects.

-In our last Ofsted inspection (2010) we were graded as 'Good' A subject inspection for PE (2011) graded us as 'Outstanding'
+In our last Ofsted inspection (2013) we were graded as 'Good'